 Unfortunately, there is no single “right” way to write a synopsis.
 You’ll find conflicting advice about the appropriate length, which makes it rather confusing territory for new writers especially.
 However, I recommend keeping it short, or at least starting short.
 Write a one-page synopsis—about 500-600 words, single spaced—and use that as your default, unless the submission guidelines ask for something longer.
+If your synopsis runs longer, anything up to two pages (again, single spaced) is usually acceptable.
 Most agents/editors will not be interested in a synopsis longer than a few pages.

 While this post is geared toward writers of fiction, the same principles can be applied to memoir and other narrative nonfiction works.

 Why the novel synopsis is important to agents and editors